facelessuser/pymdown-extensions/docs/src/markdown/extensions/github.md

 # GitHub

 !!! warning "Deprecated 4.5.0"
     4.5.0 has deprecated the GitHub extension and will remove it in version 5.0.0.
 The GitHub extension has never aimed to give a 1:1 match of GitHub features, and to avoid confusion, it is being discontinued, but all the great extensions can be configured individually to create your own GitHub-ish feel.
+You see a full manual setup below.

     ??? settings "GitHub-ish Manual Setup"

         As the GitHub extension is now deprecated, a recommended GitHub configuration is provided below to emulate a setup that gives a GitHub feel.

         For GitHub like issue, commit, pull request, and mention shorthand syntax, you will also need to specify a `provider`, `user` and `repo` to give relative context for the very short forms: `#1`.
 In the example below, we will use `fake-user` and `fake-repo`.
 See [MagicLink](./magiclink.md) for more details.

+        !!! tip
+            If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please see the [FAQ](../faq.md) to see how to specify function references in YAML.

         ```py3